c-l-scholl/c-l-scholl/README.md

 - 👋 Hi, I’m @c-l-scholl
 - 👀 I’m a computer science major, japanese minor, and student athlete at Macalester College.
-- 🌱 I primarily code in Java, with experience in Python, SQL, JavaScript, HTML/CSS, and C.
+- 🌱 I have experience in React, NodeJs, Java/TypeScript, Python, SQL, and Unity/C#.
 - 📫 How to reach me: camden.scholl.32@gmail.com

 <!---